Prong4107/scalpel/docs/src/content/tute-aes.md

 Scalpel's main goal and reason to exist is to make working around such cases trivial.

-> Note: One might think existing Burp extensions like piper can handle such cases, but it is actually too limited, for example, when intercepting a response, piper cannot get informations form the originating request, which is required in this case.
-In general, Scalpel allows you to work around cases more complex than other Burp extensions like Piper or Hackvertor.

 ## Reimplementing the encryption / decryption.
 To use Scalpel for handling this API's encryption, we first have to reimplement the encryption process in Python.